Mark-Ball/portfolio-site/README.md

 The navigation bar resides at the top of each page so the user will always know where they can go on each page to navigate around the website.
 A yellow hover effect is used on the text for each page to provide feedback to the user that the feature is interactable.
 The fact that yellow features are interactable will be used repeatedly on the website.

-A footer bar will be included with links to professional accounts - LinkedIn and Github - as well as a link which will open an email message to my email address.
+A footer bar is included with links to professional accounts - LinkedIn and Github - as well as a link which will open an email message to my email address.
 This will allow visitors to view additional information such as my career prior to tech, personal projects, and allow them to get in contact with me if they wish.

 ### Component 2: Banners

-Each page inclues a large banner beneath the navigation bar to inform the user what the content of the page will be.
+Each page includes a large banner beneath the navigation bar to inform the user what the content of the page will be.

-These banners draw attention partially because of their pure size.
+These banners draw attention partially because of their size.
 They are sized using view width and view height so they dominate the page no matter the size of the viewport.

 Furthermore, the banners are one of the few places where graphics are used on the website.
 This is done intentionally to draw the user's attention.
-The graphics used in the banners are futuristic designs which is an appropriate theme for the tech-sector.
+The graphics used in the banners are futuristic designs which is an appropriate theme for a developer in the technology sector.

 ### Component 3: CV Download